-One thing that bothered me all of my life, were the terrible and acute cramps I suffered.
+One thing that bothered me all of my life, where the terrible and acute cramps I suffered.

-I started using tampons when I was 12, due to my gymnastic career, and yes, I did suffer a lot.
+I started using tampons when I was twelve, due to my gymnastic career, and yes, I did suffer a lot.

-Since I switched to the cup, I must admit that my cramps diminished drastically along the months, to be basically equal to none nowadays.
+Since I switched to the cup, I must admit that my cramps diminished drastically over the months, to be equal to none nowadays.

 Reason number 9: no more leaking.

-By working as a plug, and closing your papaya from dripping and leaking, the cup, up to today, has been the less messy system I had to control unwanted and wild leaks.
+By working as a plug, and closing your papaya from dripping and leaking, the cup, up to today, has been the less messy system I have to control unwanted and wild leaks.

 If positioned correctly, it will protect you from leaks and so you will be able to work, exercise, swim, jump, dance, sleep, without any problem.

-And no, it doesn’t get lost inside of you, stop worrying for that.
+And no, it is not going to get lost inside of you: stop worrying about that.

-To take it out, just relax and press the “tail” of the cup and pull it out.
+To take it out, relax and press the tail of the cup and pull it out.

 Reason number 10: no more toxic things inside of you.